open-sdg/open-sdg/docs/configuration.md

 * `title`: Controls the title of the reporting status page.
 Defaults to "Reporting status".
 * `description`: Controls the introductory text under the title.
 If omitted there will be no introductory text.
 * `disaggregation_tabs`: Whether or not to display disaggregation status tabs.
 If omitted, this defaults to false.
 If you enable this setting, you should also use "expected_disaggregations" in your indicator configuration, in order to provide the disaggregation status report with useful metrics.
 For more information see [expected_disaggregations](indicator-configuration.md#expected_disaggregations).
+* `status_types`: A list of reporting status types to use.
+Each item should have these settings:
+    * `value`: The value of the status type, as it is set in the indicator configuration (eg, 'complete').
+    * `label`: The human-readable label for the status type.
+Can be a translation key (eg, 'status.reported_online').
+    * `hide_on_goal_pages`: _Optional_: Whether to hide this status type on goal pages.
+Useful for the most commonly-occuring type.

 Here is an example of using these settings: